Regional at Best: Release and promotion

 The Regional at Best songs "Ode to Sleep", "Holding On to You", "Car Radio", "Guns for Hands", and "Trees" were re-recorded for Vessel, featuring much of the same programming and vocals.
 (Note: Joseph elaborated in his 2013 interview with HuffPost, "The vocals to 'Holding On to You' were ones that I recorded in my basement before we ever got signed or anything, so we were able to take those files and put them where they needed to be in the mix.")
 Yeung cited behind-the-scenes details related to song rights and distribution for why Regional at Best was discontinued, with Ali Shutler of Alternative Press saying some of the tracks had been "pretty much removed from the internet entirely" and that "the mystery means physical copies of the record now sell for a few hundred dollars".
 Kerrang!'s Emily Carter wrote that a listener has to "resort to YouTube to hear the likes of 'Slowtown', 'Anathema' and 'Clear'."
-Billboard reported in 2016 that the album sold 3000 copies and has been out of print since 2012.
+Billboard reported in 2016 that the album sold 3,000 copies and has been out of print since 2012.

-On July 6, 2017, several posts from Twenty One Pilots' social media accounts containing the image of a red eye contained abstruse lyrical messages from Regional at Best, Vessel and Blurryface, teasing the album cycle of Trench (2018).
-In an October 8, 2018 Reddit AMA giving insight on the recently released Trench, a user asked if Regional at Best would ever see an official release, to which the band responded "Regional of what?", leaving its probability unpromising.
-On February 3, 2023, Twenty One Pilots released a Vessel 10th anniversary deluxe box set which included the Regional at Best songs "Forest", "Glowing Eyes", "Kitchen Sink" and "Lovely" on Side D.
+On July 6, 2017, several posts from Twenty One Pilots' social media accounts containing the image of a red eye contained abstruse lyrical messages from Regional at Best, Vessel and Blurryface, which teased their next record, Trench (2018).
+In an October 8, 2018 Reddit AMA giving insight on the recently released Trench, a user asked if Regional at Best would ever see an official re-release, to which the band responded "Regional of what?", leaving its probability unpromising.
+On February 3, 2023, Twenty One Pilots released a Vessel tenth anniversary deluxe box set, which included the Regional at Best songs "Forest", "Glowing Eyes", "Kitchen Sink", and "Lovely" on Side D.